-How to Sync monday.com tasks with Trello Cards
+How to Sync monday.com tasks and Trello Cards with Automated 2-Way Updates

 In this guide, we’ll show you how to sync monday.com tasks with Trello cards through Unito’s two-way integration for these powerhouse tools.
 This setup can be especially useful if your team wants to delegate work to external contractors or freelancers in a different app/tool.
 To keep things simple, we’ll imagine a team using monday.com who’d like to assign tasks to external contacts in Trello.
 They use Trello to avoid adding seats to their monday.com plan since the contractors just need access to some tasks, not the entire workspace.